Uncategorized

 Walking in the Wild Land came about from a phone call I got from George Koller in 2014 saying he had an arrangement with No 9 Studios in Toronto and would I be interested in “getting some ideas together”.
 George had played on my previous CD Sitting on the Top of Time, and we got on very well.
 From there the idea blossomed and I wrote all the material at my home in France.
 We initially recorded as a three piece with Tom Reynolds on keyboards, and later augmented with drums/ percussion plus fluegelhorn (on “Charmed”) and some nice lead guitar from Alex Lifeson on “Soft in a Hard Place”.
 Terry Brown came on board and mixed the album, being responsible for some of the additional musicians.

-How pleased were you with the sound of the album?
-What, if anything, would you like to have been different from the finished product?
+How pleased were you with the final sound of the album?
+If there’s anything, what would you have liked to be different in the finished product?

 I am very pleased with the sound, especially on my voice.